nobitex/labs-website/src/markdown/2-kzg.md

+---
+title: KZG Polynomial Commitments
+description: While researching on privacy solutions and applications of ZKP, we discovered a technique, by which people can burn their digital asset.
+category: ["General Cryptography", "Zero-Knowledge Proofs"] date : 24 Oct 2023
+---

 # KZG Polynomial Commitments

 Imagine we want to commit to a vector of secret values, and later we want to make proofs that certain values exist in that list, without revealing the entire list.